-In fact, in a recent poll 50 percent of companies said devices needed to be registered for security purposes; however only 32 percent required the registration needed for the right security software.
+In fact, in a recent poll, 50 percent of companies said devices needed to be registered for security purposes; however, only 32 percent required the right security software registration.

 In the same survey, 17.7 percent of respondents admitted that they don’t tell their IT departments when they are using their personal devices for work purposes.